chriswendt/ietf/draft-ietf-stir-passport.md

 **3.2.
 PASSporT Token Claims**

-The token claim should consist of the information which needs to be verified at the terminating party.
+The token claim should consist of the information which needs to be verified at the destination party.
 This claim should correspond to a JWT claim [RFC7519] and be encoded as defined by the JWS Payload [RFC7519].

 The PASSporT defines the use of a number of standard JWT defined headers as well as two new custom headers corresponding to the two parties associated with personal communications, the originator and terminator.
 These headers or key value pairs are detailed below.

-The JSON claim MUST include the following registered JWT defined claims:

-* "iat" - issued at, time the JWT was issued, used for expiration.
+JWT defined claim:

+The JSON claim MUST include the "iat" [RFC7519] defined claim issued at.
+As defined this should be set to a date cooresponding to the origination of the personal communications.
+The time value should be of the format defined in [RFC7519] Section 2 NumericDate.
 This is included for securing the token against replay and cut and paste attacks, as explained further in the security considerations in section 7.

-Verified Token specific claims that MUST be included:
+PASSporT specific claims:

+If the originating identity is a telephone number, the claim "otn" should be included as a claim.
+If the destination identity is a telephone number, the claim "dtn" should be included as a claim.
+The format of the telephone number for both "otn" and "ttn" claims should follow the canonicalization defined in Section 3.2.1.

-* "orig" - the originating identity claimed.  (e.g. for SIP, the FROM or P-AssertedID [RFC3325] associated e.164 telephone number, TEL or SIP URI)  This SHOULD be in URI format as defined in [RFC3986] if appropriate but could also be an application specific identity string.
+If the originating identity is not a telephone number, the claim "ouri" should be included as a claim with the value cooresponding to the URI form of the identity as defined in [RFC3986], alternatively it could also contain an application specific identity string, if URI format is not appropriate.

-* "term" - the terminating identity claimed as the intended destination by the originating party. (e.g. for SIP, the TO associated e.164 telephone number, TEL or SIP URI)  This SHOULD be in URI format as defined in [RFC3986] if appropriate but could also be an application specific identity string.
+If the destination identity is not a telephone number, the claim "duri" should be included as a claim.
+The same value format rules apply as stated for "ouri".

+In the case of personal communication protocols where the request contains an SDP message body, and if that SDP contains one or more "a=fingerprint" attributes, then the claim "mky" should be included.
+The value part of the claim should be the quoted value(s) of the fingerprint attributes (if they differ).
+Each attribute value consists of all characters following the colon after "a=fingerprint" including the algorithm description and hexadecimal key representation, any whitespace, carriage returns, and "/" line break indicators.
+If multiple non-identical "a=fingerprint" attributes appear in an SDP body, then all non-identical attributes values MUST be concatenated, with no separating character, after sorting the values in alphanumeric order.
+If the SDP body contains no "a=fingerprint" attribute, then the "mky" claim should not be used.

 An example claim is as follows,

 	{
     "iat": 1443208345,
-    "orig":"+12155551212",
-	  "term":"sip:+12155551213@example.com"
+    "otn":"12155551212",
+	  "duri":"sip:alice@example.com"
+	  "mky":"SHA-256 \
+          4A:AD:B9:B1:3F:82:18:3B:54:02:12:DF:3E:5D:49:6B:19:E5:7C:AB"
   }

+**3.2.1.
+Telephone Number Canonicalization**

+Telephone Number strings for "otn" and "dtn" claims should be canonicalized according to the procedures specified in [ietf-stir-rfc4474bis-07] Section 6.1.1.

+**3.2.2.
+Multi-party Communications**

+Personal communications in the context of PASSporT can certainly extend to multi-party scenerios where there are more than one destination identities.
+In the future, it is anticipated that PASSporT will be extended to support these cases.

-**3.3 Verified Token Signature**
+**3.3 PASSporT Signature**

 The signature of the PASSporT is created as specified by JWS using the private key corresponding to the X.509 public key certificate referenced by the "x5u" header parameter.